FindoraNetwork/findora-wiki/docs/developers/development_network_ng.md

 # Development Network

-This guide walks through how to deploy local blockchain instance[s] for software development and testing purposes.
+This guide walks through how to use [`fn dev`](https://github.com/FindoraNetwork/platform/blob/main/src/components/finutils/src/common/dev/README.md) to run and manage local blockchain instance[s] for software development and testing purposes.
 Alternatively, developers can also develop and test on [Anvil Testnet](../Network_Settings.mdx).

 ## 1. Prerequisites